Respiratory symptoms got you breathless? Try our canine respiratory panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 Test code:

-F0001 - Ultrasensitive qualitative detection of Aspergillus fumigatus fungus by real time polymerase chain reaction
+F0009 - Ultrasensitive qualitative detection of most common Aspergillus species by real time PCR.

-Human and many animal species such as birds, dogs, cats, horses and primates can be infected with this fungus by inhalation of spores from contaminated feed, fecal material, and soil.
+Human and many animal species such as birds, dogs, cats, horses and primates can be infected with Aspergillus by inhalation of spores from contaminated feed, fecal material, and soil.
 Healthy unstressed animals are generally resistant to even high levels of spores.
-However, young and old animals, those on antibiotics, and those whose immune systems are suppressed by surgery, reproduction, environmental changes, capture, or shipping are frequently infected.
+However, young and old animals, those on antibiotics, and those whose immune systems are suppressed by surgery, reproduction, environmental changes, capture, or shipping may become infected.
 Human patients with AIDS, cancer or other immunosuppressive diseases are often victims of this fungal infection.

 Since many animals have had prior exposure to this fungus, serological testing is not useful or reliable.
 Culture identification is labor intensive and cultures are frequently contaminated with other fungi.
-Molecular detection by PCR can provide quick, sensitive and specific detection of the fungus in a variety of specimen types.
+Molecular detection by PCR can provide quick, sensitive and specific detection of the fungus in a variety of specimen types (Buess et al., 2012).

 Utilities: